lunacodes/lunacodes-design/about.md

 permalink: /about/
 ---

-Luna Lunapiena is a friendly and enthusiastic Web Developer, based in Brooklyn, NY.
-She loves teaching and helping her clients, just as much as she loves creating beautiful websites for them.
+I'm Luna - a friendly and enthusiastic Web Developer, based in Brooklyn, NY.
+I love teaching and helping my clients, just as much as I love creating beautiful websites for them.

-When not programming, Luna enjoys playing cello, teaching herself Japanese, and studying Jewish history and customs.
+I'm always learning and furthering my skills (currently leveling up on Node & React).
+When not programming, I enjoy playing cello, teaching myself Japanese, and studying Jewish history and halakha.